Our Management Team

 As a people person, the most rewarding aspect of working in Human Resources has been building strong relationships with both managers and staff across the organisations that I have worked in.
 It’s exciting to now be part of an innovative organisation whose staff have a genuine passion for the work they do and who are committed to making a difference for the clients and members who they work for.

 Outside of work I have lots of fun juggling 2 energetic boys, a patient cocker spaniel, and exercise when I can fit it in.
 I love food, and enjoy cooking and exploring new restaurants.
 Growing up on the South Coast has given me a lifelong appreciation for the ocean and on Sundays our family loves packing a picnic lunch and heading to one of our beautiful beaches or national parks for some quality time together.

-Advocacy Services Manager
+Policy & Advocacy Manager

 Tony previously worked as an advisor to NSW Greens spokesperson for disability services within the Legislative Council of New South Wales Parliament.
 He studied communications at University of Technology Sydney (UTS)

 I have been passionate about championing the rights and choices of people with disability for many years, starting as an advocate with Ability Advocacy and progressing to managing this service.

 When I have a spare moment from the chores that come living on a 20 acre property, I enjoy reading and watching movies.

 SCIA and Ability Advocacy recently merged, and will continue to offer advocacy services to people with disability within the Northern Rivers area.